destinydriven/cakephp-highcharts/README.markdown

 	[your app root]/high_charts/high_charts_demo

-Be sure to first check out the Minimalist Demo for tips on how to quickly set up HighCharts Plugin in your own projects.
+Be sure to first check out the Minimalist Demo for tips on how to quickly set up Highcharts Plugin in your own projects.
 The Minimalist Demos also demonstrate theme usage where you can add predefined customizations to your charts by simply specifying the key: